 - 1. Has been approved by the United States Food and Drug Administration (FDA) for at least one indication; and - 2.
 Is recognized by the following for treatment of the indication for which the drug is prescribed - a. a prescription drug reference compendium, approved by the appropriate state agency, or - b. substantially accepted peer-reviewed medical literature.

 As new drugs are approved by the FDA, such drugs, unless the intended use is specifically excluded under the Plan, are eligible for benefits.
-Some drugs are manufactured under multiple brand names and have many therapeutic equivalents.
-Generic medications may also have several therapeutic equivalents.
-In such cases, BCBSTX may limit benefits to specific therapeutic equivalents.
-Benefits are available for Covered Drugs as indicated on your Schedule of Coverage.

 Injectable Drugs